 For entertainment, conferences, or presentations, you can connect a TV to your computer.

 Follow this procedure to connect a TV:

-- 1. Make sure that the computer is not turned on. - 2.
-Prepare an S-video cable.
+- $1.\,Make\,sure\,that\,the\,computer\,is\,not\,turned\,on.$ - 2.
+Prepare a S-video cable.
 Plug the appropriate end of the S-video cable to the computer's S-video connector and the other end to the TV's S-video input connector.

-- 3. Since your computer cannot output sound to a TV, you can connect external speakers to the computer for better sound quality if necessary. - 4.
+- 3. Since your computer cannot output sound to a TV, you can connect external speakers to the computer for audio output. - 4.
 Turn on the power of the TV and switch to the video mode. - 5.
-Turn on the power of the computer and switch the display to TV by changing the display through the settings in Display Properties in Windows.
+Turn on the power of the computer and switch the display to TV by changing the settings in Display Properties in Windows.